Java Tutorial: Basic Operators Examples

 Java Modulus and Assignment Operator "%="

-The operand on its left is modulus by the value on its right then save the result on the operand.
-It uses two characters or symbols "%=".
+The operand on its left is modulus by the value on its right, then save the result in the operand.
+It uses two characters or symbols, "%=".

 int f = 20;